TinyClayMan/rename-camera-files/README.md

 # Usage

-To use, either import rename_canon_files in your own code or activate the main.py file and follow the instructions:
+To use, either import rename_camera_files in your own code or activate the main.py file and follow the instructions:

 > python main.py